Wild Florida Photo

 Red mangrove can most easily be distinguished from the others by the reddish arching above-ground prop roots and the long propagules - seeds that germinate while still on the plant.
 The long, narrow appendages develop from the fruit before falling off and floating away to quickly take root once they come to rest, typically in a muddy location.

 The opposite, entire elliptic leaves are 4-15cm long, 2-5 cm wide, leathery and dark shiny green on the upper surface.
-The flowers have four yellowish to white narrow petals in clusters of two or three growing from the leaf axils.
+The flowers are about 2cm (~3/4 in.) in diameter with four pale yellow narrowly triangular to lanceolate sepals and four creamy-white narrowly lanceolate to linear recurving wooly petals that turn brown with age before dropping.
+Flowers appear in clusters of two to four growing from the leaf axils.
 They may bloom at any time of the year.

 Atlas of Florida Vascular Plants (Institute for Systemic Botany) profile for this species